 Supervised laboratory experience in group counseling techniques.
 May be taken concurrently or following ED622 Group Counseling.
 An elective opportunity to add the depth of a laboratory component to the required theory and research course ED622 and to meet current professional standards for training in group counseling.
 Grading system: CR/NC.
-Prerequisite: ED619, ED620, ED621, ED622 (may be taken concurrently), instructor consent, advanced graduate status.
+Prerequisite: ED619, ED620,

-ED676 MENTORING PRACTICUM FOR COUNSELORS (3)
+GROUP COUNSELING PRACTICUM (3)

-Individually supervised graduate experience of instruction and research in a university setting as preparation for contemporary counseling curricula, evaluation, research, and teaching at all educational levels.
+''' educational levels.
 Addresses the recently highlighted national career counseling core career competencies of teaching, administration, advocacy, and professional network.
-Course may be repeated for a maximum of six credits.
-Prerequisite: advanced graduate status and permission of the instructor.

-ED677 ETHICAL AND LEGAL ISSUES IN COUNSELING (3)

-This course is designed to help students in the profession of school and community/mental health counseling to identify and examine ethical, legal, and professional issues encountered in the counseling process and to explore ways to effectively deal with them.
-Students become familiar with both legal and psychological literature about these issues, including ethical decision-making protocols.
-Prerequisites: ED619, ED620, ED621.

-ED678 ORGANIZATION AND ADMINISTRATION OF SCHOOL COUNSELING PROGRAMS (3)

-This course focuses on the designing, developing, implementing, and evaluating of contemporary and relevant school counseling programs in accordance with the American School Counselor Association (ASCA) National Model.
-Foundations of school counseling programs and results-based guidance approaches are examined.
-In addition, students learn leadership skills necessary to become change agents in order to deliver, manage, and evaluate developmentally appropriate and services to meet the needs of the school and surrounding community.
-Prerequisites: ED619, ED620, ED621.

-ED679 INTRODUCTION TO COMMUNITY COUNSELING (3)

-This course is a seminar which includes fieldwork designed to acquaint the student with the functions and roles of the counselor in various community and agency settings.
-Prerequisites: ED619, ED620, ED621.

-ED683 CLASSROOM MANAGEMENT (3)

-Course is designed to familiarize students with the primary factors affecting the effective functioning of classrooms and to provide practical knowledge for preventing and resolving management problems.

-ED687 CURRICULUM THEORY AND ASSESSMENT (3)

-The purpose of this course is to provide the educational leader with an understanding of the social and psychological bases for curriculum development, skills in small group leadership and communication, strategies for working with the various publics involved in curriculum change, and the conceptual base of development of curriculum theory.
-In addition, this course is designed for teachers to develop skills needed for determining social and academic student needs to enhance the systematic planning of curriculum.

-ED688 PERSONALITY AND MENTAL HEALTH (3)

-This course introduces traditional theories of personality with a focus on personality assessment instruments and the DSM-IV taxonomy of mental and personality disorders.
-Prerequisites: ED619, ED620, ED621

-ED690 SPECIAL PROJECT (in lieu of Thesis only) (3-6)

-Fall/Spring/DE

-ED691 OVERVIEW SEMINAR (3)
+Course may be '''

-ED692 PRACTICUM TESOL (3)

-This course is an advanced, supervised practicum in TESOL.
+ED692 PRACTICUM TESOL (3) Fall/Spring This course is an advanced, supervised practicum in TESOL.
 The practicum provides an opportunity to teach in an English as a Second Language classroom setting.
 The course is designed to help candidates understand the connection between teaching and student learning by analyzing the multiple, dynamic relationships between planning, instruction, and assessment.
 Candidates will complete a Teacher Work Sample as an extended assignment to assess their instructional choices and strategies in relation to current research in pedagogy, curriculum standards, and content area knowledge.
-Prerequisite: Approval of advisor.

-ED692 PRACTICUM IN COUNSELING (3)

-Field placement setting emphasizing practical application of counseling skills and theories for advanced students in the counseling program.
+Prerequisite: Approval of advisor .
+ED692 PRACTICUM IN COUNSELING (3) Fall/Spring Field placement setting emphasizing practical application of counseling skills and theories for advanced students in the counseling program.
 Grading system for this course is P/NC.
 Prerequisite: ED619, ED620, ED621, ED622, ED623, ED624, ED625, PY420G, and consent of advisor.

-ED692 PRACTICUM (1-6)

-A survey of action research theory and methods, focusing on theoretical, methodological, and ethical tenets with an emphasis on applied research in educational settings.

-ED695 THESIS (3-6) Fall/Spring/DE

-ED698 INTERNSHIP (3)

-The practice of administration and supervision in an educational setting is the goal of the program.
+ED692 PRACTICUM (1-6) A survey of action research theory and methods, focusing on theoretical, methodological, and ethical tenets with an emphasis on applied research in educational settings.
+ED695 THESIS (3-6) Fall/Spring/DE ED698 INTERNSHIP (3) Spring The practice of administration and supervision in an educational setting is the goal of the program.
 Through the internship, a prospective administrator is exposed to the day to day operations of a school or educational setting.
 It is a critical transition prior to full time appointment in a position.
 Prerequisite: At least three Administration/Supervision Specialization Graduate courses and consent of advisor.

-ED698 INTERNSHIP IN COUNSELING (3-6)

-The practice of counseling in an approved closely supervised setting for a total of 300 hours, at least 60 of which are direct client contact hours as approved by instructor.
+ED698 INTERNSHIP IN COUNSELING (3-6) Fall/Spring The practice of counseling in an approved closely supervised setting for a total of 300 hours, at least 60 of which are direct client contact hours as approved by instructor.
 Interns meet regularly on campus or on-site with the faculty instructor.
 This internship may be taken over one semester for 6 credits or two consecutive semesters.
 Grading system: P/NC.
 Prerequisite: ED692 and all other required courses.

-ED699 SPECIAL TOPICS (1-3)

-May be repeated in a different topic area.
+ED699 SPECIAL TOPICS (1-3) Fall/Spring May be repeated in a different topic area.
 Prerequisite: Graduate Status and instructor's approval.